Skip to content

 Tabac Shaving Soap puck showing inside ceramic bowl

 Soaps can also come in a stick type, like the stuff from Arko.
-This soap stick is rubbed on the face first, then you have to use a shaving brush on the face to whip up the lather.
-You can actually rub any puck on your face in this way, too, but it’s not designed to be used like that (try it, though).
+This soap stick is first rubbed on the face, and then a shaving brush is used to create lather on the face.
+You can actually rub any puck on your face in this way, too, but it’s not designed for that purpose (try it, though).

 applying Arko shaving soap stick to the face